Love Life (musical): Part Two

 No official cast recording of the original production of Love Life was made; a strike at the time of the original production prevented it, as also happened with Where's Charley?, which opened four days later, on Oct.
 11, 1948.
 The January 2025 Opera North production, produced by the BBC and issued as a CD, claims to be the first complete recording.

-The song "I Remember it Well" is the original version of a lyric Lerner revised for use in the 1958 film, Gigi.
+The song "I Remember it Well" is the original version of a lyric Lerner revised for the 1958 film Gigi.